-My enaa is Eleanor Yatlin.
-Enaa means mother in Koyukon Athabascan.
-My mother was born in late Sammy and Sophie Sam’s winter camp near Huslia, Alaska.
+Eenaa’e Eleanor Yatlin be’ooze’.
+My mom’s name is Eleanor Yatlin.
+Eenaa’e means mother in Koyukon Athabascan.
+She was born in late Sammy and Sophie Sam’s winter camp near Huslia, Alaska.
 She is Koyukon Athabascan.
 Her parents were the late Edwin and Lydia Simon.
-Her paternal grandparents were Simon and Julia Simon.
-Her maternal grandparents were Francis and Christine Olin.
+Her paternal grandparents were Simon and Julia Simon and maternal grandparents were Francis and Christine Olin.
 She was raised in Huslia and married my father, Al Yatlin, Sr., and they raised six children.
 She stayed home to raise her children Sharon, Angela (me), Tanya, Al Jr., Solomon and Johnnie.
-She and my dad celebrated their 45th wedding anniversary this year.
+She and my dad celebrated their 50th wedding anniversary in 2018.

-My mother taught the girls how to bead necklaces, earrings, barrettes and boots.
+Eenaa’e taught the girls how to bead necklaces, earrings, barrettes and boots.
 She taught us how to repair torn moose/caribou boots.
 I don’t remember how to do everything and am not very good at them.
-My mom is also a great quilter and has an eye for patterns.
+She also taught us how to cook and bake.
+Eenaa’e is also a great quilter and has an eye for patterns.
 She has sewed quilts for her each of her grandchildren.
-Mom and my sister, Tanya, have worked together to sew kids parkas over the years.
+Eenaa’e and my sister, Tanya, have worked together to sew kids parkas over the years.

-As you can see, my mother taught us a lot.
+As you can see, eenaa’e taught us a lot.
 I admire her knowledge of the Koyukon Athabascan culture, beliefs and language and her ability to teach and share it.
-I probably get my love of photography from her.
-She recently had a minor stroke and my family was pretty scared.
-She is recovering and doing well in Huslia.
+I get my love of writing and photography from her.